iosAIL/Enroute/README.md

 - [X] Username and num packages expecting displayed at top of list view
 - [X] User can view status of packages in list view
 - [X] Color of cell icon changes according to delivery status
+- [X] Layout of views with input fields are keyboard friendly
+- [X] Carrier selection has dropdown menu/slider/picker for convenience

+**Optional Nice-to-have Stories**

 - [ ] User will receive a notification when the package is delivered

-**Optional Nice-to-have Stories**

 - [ ] User can sort packages by estimated arrival time
 - [X] User can remove a package from the list
 - [X] User can view past locations of package and its arrival times at those locations